ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 #### The Importance of IT Governance

-Since that this contemporary society seems to be guided by an information economy, it should be the responsability of IT management to make this connection between the business of the organization and the informational tools it effectively needs to succed.
+Since that this contemporary society seems to be guided by a kind of **"informative economy"**, it should be the actual responsability of IT management to make this connection between the business of the organization and the informational tools it effectively needs to succed.

-`In turn, businesses who wish to remain competitive long-term must understand how to integrate IT services into their daily operations in a responsible and meaningful way.` [Trio.dev](https://trio.dev/blog/it-management)
+`"In turn, businesses who wish to remain competitive long-term must understand how to integrate IT services into their daily operations in a responsible and meaningful way."` [Trio.dev](https://trio.dev/blog/it-management)

 The idea of a strategic planning for the IT area is a concept that has been gaining strength since technology has become a important piece inside the organization of a company.